 Both girls and boys need to learn how to integrate self-care into their lives from a young age.

-For girls, I think it’s extremely important because we as women know our nurturing tendency is to put everyone and the kitchen sink before ourselves, and society encourages it.
+I think it’s extremely important for girls because we, as women, know our nurturing tendency is to put everyone and the kitchen sink before ourselves, and society encourages this.
 Let her know SHE matters from a young age and that she can’t help others if she isn’t helping herself first.

-For boys, I think it’s extremely important because society separates them from their emotions and pushes them to “man up” and keep going.
-Let him know that strong men are connected to themselves, listen to their emotions and bodies, and they can’t help others if they’re neglecting their inner selves.
+I think it’s extremely important for boys because society separates them from their emotions and pushes them to “man up” and keep going.
+Let him know that strong men are connected to themselves, listen to their emotions and bodies, and can’t help others if they’re neglecting their inner selves.

 They all need to know how crucial self-care is for their happiness, just as crucial as physical exercise or eating well.